ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 if the value of `_1` was _the fox_,
 it might be that start was 3 and end was 4 in the sentence _it was the fox_ .

+If the match var matched a fundmental meaning, then you can use which values of `subject`, `verb`, and `object`.
+The verb is where start and end both yield.

 ### `^removetokenflags ( value )`